sasaom/viya4-utilities/INSTALL/skeleton/README.md

 - `#VIYADB_INTERNAL#`

-  Viya4 uses an internal instace of PostgreSQL.
+  (Default) Viya4 uses an internal instace of PostgreSQL.

 - `#OPENSEARCH_INTERNAL#`

   **Viya4 uses an internal instace of OpenSearch.**

-  - Use of an init-container to configure the Default Virtual Memory Resources.
+  - (Default) Use of an init-container to configure the Default Virtual Memory Resources.
     - The SAS Viya platform includes an optional transformer as part of the internal-elasticsearch overlay that adds an init container to automatically set this parameter. **This init container must be run at a privileged level since it modifies the kernel parameters of the host.** The container terminates after it sets the kernel parameter.
 The OpenSearch software then starts as a non-privileged container.
 Therefore, privileged containers must be permitted by your Pod Security Standards to use this option.

-  - No High Availability is configured for the internal OpenSearch.
+  - (Default) No High Availability is configured for the internal OpenSearch.

-  - The OpenSearch JVM process runs under the fixed UID of 1000.
+  - (Default) The OpenSearch JVM process runs under the fixed UID of 1000.

-  - The OpenSearch is **NOT** running in a **FIPS-enabled environment**.
+  - (Default) The OpenSearch is **NOT** running in a **FIPS-enabled environment**.

-  - OpenSearch deletes security audit log indices after seven days (default value).
+  - (Default) OpenSearch deletes security audit log indices after seven days.

 - `#OPENSSL#`